 Awards are meant to be seen, competitions announced far and wide, and potential participants targeted and reached!
 However, marketing awards has its specifics that you should know in order for submissions to start piling up in your awards management software.
-Here are 101 effective advices to help you boost your awards marketing ROI and attract more contest participants.
+Here are 101 effective tips to help you boost your awards marketing ROI and attract more contest participants.

 Your website should be the starting point of your awards marketing endeavors.
 If not planned and designed well, it might turn out to be the stumbling stone of all your marketing efforts.
-Here are some useful tips about creating enticing website.
+Here are some useful tips about creating an enticing website.

 1. Have a dedicated webpage for your awards.
 Even if you don’t have a budget for an expensive webpage, you can always craft a top-quality page with just some basic coding using WordPress themes and plugins.